• HOME

 February 21, 2013 By Laura 5 Comments

 How ironic, that one week after the groundhog says that spring will arrive early, do we get hit with the biggest snowstorm of the whole winter!
 Although we didn’t get as much snow accumulation as we were half expecting, we did lose power for 36 hours straight.
 That’s an event that will burn some memories for our kiddos, of their childhood.
 What fabulous family time we are blessed with, when we are forced to stop all activity, and huddle together by the fire.
 Oh yes……thank goodness for the fire.
 The beloved family heirloom; a WESO ceramic wood stove.
 It makes any power outage so tolerable.
-We also are so thankful for being taught/reminded only 2 days earlier by my sister and the kid’s auntie, how to play the card game, Rummy.
+We are also so thankful that we had recently been reminded taught/reminded only 2 days earlier how to play the card game, Rummy.
 I am sure we played a thousand games (by the fire and at night by the light of a kerosene lantern), in the 36 hours.
 No I am not exaggerating, People.
 36 hours!
 That’s a lot of time.

 So this post is not about anything other than snow, and family time.
 And family memories.
 As many fun projects as we love to share, the kids love being featured on our family blog.
 And you can bet I took lots of photos of them having a ball in the snow.
 During the actual storm, there was not enough light to get natural photos, even indoors in our all-windows room.
 But I got lots outside.